tdep-developers/tdep/docs/program/thermal_conductivity.md

 Fortunately for us, these two integrations converges at different rates.
 In particular, the expensive scattering integration converges more quickly than the thermal conductivity integration.

-Thus, to improve the computational cost, the code offers the possibility to decouple these two integrations by using a Monte-Carlo integration of the scattering.
+Thus, to improve the computational cost, the code offers the possibility to disassociate these two integrations by using a Monte-Carlo integration of the scattering.
 For this, we generate a full grid, on which the thermal conductivity will be integrated.
 A subset of this full grid can then be selected to perform the scattering integration.
 In order to improve the convergence, these point are not selected entirely at random but using a stratified approached in order to sample more uniformly the Brillouin zone.